Skip to main content

 How Does CAG Repeat Length Affect Clinical Outcomes?

 Research has consistently demonstrated the influence of this polymorphism on various aspects of male health and TRT response.
-Studies have shown that men with shorter CAG repeats often experience greater improvements in when undergoing testosterone therapy.
+Studies have shown that men with shorter CAG repeats often experience greater improvements in sexual function when undergoing testosterone therapy.
 They may also see more significant changes in body composition.

 This genetic marker provides a powerful lens through which to understand why a patient’s subjective experience may not perfectly align with their serum testosterone levels.
-A man with long CAG repeats might have in the optimal range but still experience symptoms of hypogonadism because his cells cannot fully utilize the available hormone.
+A man with long CAG repeats might have testosterone levels in the optimal range but still experience symptoms of hypogonadism because his cells cannot fully utilize the available hormone.

 Table 1 ∞ Clinical Implications of Androgen Receptor CAG Repeat Length